NicoJuicy/LearnML/ml/error_metrics.md

 - Mean percentage error (MPE)
 - R^2

+For a regression problem, it is common to compute all of the following metrics: MAE, RMSE, MAPE, and R^2.

-If you are going to use a relative measure of error (MPE/MAPE) rather than an absolute measure of error (MAE/MSE), you you must be wary of data that will work against the calculation (zeroes).
+If you are going to use a relative measure of error (MPE/MAPE) rather than an absolute measure of error (MAE/MSE), you must be wary of data that will work against the calculation (zeroes).

-In mathematics, accuracy is a kind of relative error which is undefined when the denominator (true value) is zero.
-Thus, you cannot compute accuracy when the true values are zero.
+In mathematics, accuracy is a kind of _relative error_ which is undefined when the denominator (true value) is zero.
+Thus, you cannot compute accuracy when the true values can be zero.
 [CRC Mathematical Tables 33 ed, p.
 646]

 Therefore, you should use MAE and MSE to evaluate your model when the true value can be zero.

 In a sense, MAE is similar to mean, MSE is similar to variance, and RMSE is similar to standard deviation.

 When values can be zero, accuracy (MPE/MAPE) does not make sense.
-If you exclude the zero values then the calculation is meaningless (the calculation must be done on all the values).
+If you exclude the zero values then the calculation is meaningless (the error metric must be computed on all the samples).

 ----------